Gamit people

 The Gamit are Adivasi, or indigenous Bhil people of Gujarat, India.
-They are mainly found in Tapi, Surat, Dang, Bharuch, Valsad and Navsari districts of Gujarat and some parts of Maharashtra.They are indigenous people They are included in state list of scheduled tribes.
+They are mainly found in Tapi, Surat, Dang, Bharuch, Valsad and Navsari districts of Gujarat and some parts of Maharashtra.
+They are an indigenous people and are included in state list of scheduled tribes.

 Geographic distribution

 Gamits are found in the districts of Surat, Bharuch, Valsad and Dangs.
 In Surat district, they are found in Vyara, Songadh, Uchchal and Nizar talukas.
 They are known as Gamits or Mavachi.
 Their sub-tribes are Padvi, Valvi and Vasava.
 Gamits are believed to be sub-tribe of Bhils.
 Those Bhils who got settled in a village were known as Gamits.
 As per the 2001 census, the total population of Gamits was 3,54,362.
 Of this, 1,76,780 are male and 1,77,582 are female.
 The percentage of Gamits among total tribal population is 4.74 per cent.

 Habitations and furnishings

 Gamits are settled in villages.
 Their houses are not in a straight line like city chawls.
 Though they stay in vicinity of each other, they are independently situated.
 All houses have open space around four walls.
 Sometimes the houses are built on small hills; and some houses are built at the feet of hills.
 The building material is clay, cow dung, and paddy grass.
 Bamboos are used in construction of walls.
 The roofs are constructed suitable to geographical conditions.
 Either indigenous or Manglory tiles are used to cover roofs.
 In modern times, some houses have RCC roofs.
 Gamits stay in houses owned by them.
 In their houses, they keep the utensils made from copper, brass, aluminum, steel, clay or glass.
 Besides, they have some mattresses, cots, kerosene lamp, and wooden stand, drum to store food-grain, a radio, T.V., tape recorder, tin box, steel cupboard, etc.